Member, Council on Foreign and Defense Policy, former Director, Carnegie Moscow Center; Ph.D. (Russia)

-Dmitri Trenin, Director of the Carnegie Moscow Center, has been with the Center since its inception.
+Dmitri Trenin, Member, Council on Foreign and Defense Policy, former Director of the Carnegie Moscow Center, has been with the Center since its inception.
 He also chairs its research council and the Foreign and Security Policy Program.
 In 1993-1997, Mr. Trenin was a senior research fellow at the Institute of Europe, Russian Academy of Sciences, and in 1993 – at the NATO Defense College in Rome.

 He served for the Soviet and Russian armed forces from 1972 to 1993, including experience working as a liaison officer in the External Relations Branch of the Group of Soviet Forces in Germany (stationed in Potsdam) and as a staff member of the Soviet delegation to the U.S.-Soviet nuclear arms talks in Geneva.
 He also taught at the Military Institute from 1986 to 1993.